-- Exposure to allergens in the bedroom, particularly dust mites - Delayed allergic response, which may occur three to eight hours after exposure - Chronic sinus problems and/or post-nasal drip - Gastroesphageal reflux - Airway cooling from a drop in body temperature at night - Decreased effect of medications during early morning hours - Sleep apnea brief, repetitive cessation of breathing during sleep caused by an upper airway obstruction
+- Exposure to allergens in the bedroom, particularly dust mites - Delayed allergic response, which may occur three to eight hours after exposure - Chronic sinus problems and/or post-nasal drip - Gastroesophageal reflux - Airway cooling from a drop in body temperature at night - Decreased effect of medications during early morning hours - Sleep apnea brief, repetitive cessation of breathing during sleep caused by an upper airway obstruction

-It is common to experience a worsening of asthma symptoms at night.
+Many children experience a worsening of their asthma symptoms at night.
 Treatment of any underlying causes is important.
-Controlling allergen exposure in the bedroom, treating sinusitis and/or post-nasal drip and gastroesphageal reflux are important for managing nighttime symptoms.
-Your doctor may need to adjust the type and timing of medications to give extra protection during the night.
-Remember, you should be able to sleep through the night without asthma symptoms.
+Controlling allergen exposure in the bedroom, treating sinusitis and/or post-nasal drip and gastroesophageal reflux are important for managing nighttime symptoms.
+Your child's doctor may need to adjust medications to give extra protection during the night.
+Remember, your child should be able to sleep through the night without asthma symptoms.

-Many people experience a worsening of their asthma symptoms at night.
+Many children experience a worsening of their asthma symptoms at night.
 Treatment of any underlying causes is important.